 “We love Michigan, we needed to be close to family, we have a great support system, an active church that’s supportive,” said Sofia’s dad, Scott, “but it’s expensive to not be able to work all the time when you need to support your family, it’s expensive to be sick, it’s expensive to travel.”

 Scott says the assistance provided some relief to their financial stress, allowing them to focus solely on Sofia’s health.
-“They reimburse us for our flights, hotels and cabs.
+“They reimburse us for our flights, hotels and car rentals.
 We would have tried to find a way to make things work… but there’s nothing out there like Lazarex.
 A reliable planned reimbursement resource, Lazarex is a necessary piece of the clinical trial environment.
-They connect patients with clinical trials… and they enable us to keep Sofia in the trial.”
+They connect patients with clinical trials… and they enabled us to keep Sofia in the trial for the long term.”